bitrix24/b24restdocs/api-reference/disk/folder/disk-folder-add-subfolder.md

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

 - parameter types are not specified
 - parameter requirements are not indicated
 - detailed description of the data parameter is missing
 - examples are absent (there should be three examples - curl, js, php)
-- response in case of an error is missing
+- response in case of error is missing

 {% endnote %}